Chapter 18 : 17- Black and Dark

-The four of them looked down into the basin and, when Harry next looked, he was watching Kitty give orders to four of the Enforcers that had been picked for the Night Guard.
+The four of them looked down into the basin and, when Harry next looked, he was watching Kitty give orders to the Enforcers that had been picked for the Night Guard.
 Naomi, Kingsley and Natasha right next to him.

 “Kat, Tammy, I need you two to guard Bailey.
 Kevin, Brent, you two on Rowle.”
 The four nodded and headed towards the Interrogation corridor.
 At Harry’s count, there were eleven guards.
-Kitty, the four she had just ordered to guard the prisoners, four more circulating the large Department and three guarding the entrance to the Tracker Department.
+Kitty, the four she had just ordered to guard the prisoners, four more circulating the large Office and three guarding the entrance to the Tracker Department.

 After about half an hour of waiting Harry was beginning to worry that Kitty had left them a damaged memory, though Harry was shortly proven wrong as he heard a clutter of noise coming from his own office.
 Kitty too had heard the commotion and had her wand pointing at the door of the office immediately, three of the Enforcers who were circling the Department right behind her.

-Several seconds of cluttering passed as they advanced but, before Kitty and her patrol had even made it half-way, the door of the office was blasted off its hinges and jets of green light flew from the office, narrowly missing Kitty by inches.
-The three Enforcers behind her not being so lucky as they all crumbled to the floor.
+Several seconds of cluttering passed as they advanced but, before Kitty and her patrol had even made it half-way, the door of the office was blasted off its hinges and jets of green light flew from the office, one of them narrowly missing Kitty by inches.
+The three Enforcers behind her not being so lucky, they all crumbled to the floor.

 “No survivors!”
 Cried a rough voice as the rest of the Night Guard joined the fight.
 Harry recognised the voice at once.
 Rabastan Lestrange seemed to be leading the assault and immediately started duelling alongside the muscular Mosby Elfrin against the three Enforcers guarding the Tracker Department.
-Harry also recognised Selwyn, sending curses into the Interrogation corridor.
+Harry also recognised Selwyn, sending curses down into the Interrogation corridor.
 Although Harry couldn’t see whether his curses had hit his target, he heard Selwyn laugh as he took cover round the corner and start blind-firing spells into the corridor.